“Blood on the Driver”

 There was a large amount of dried blood on his drivers side seat, roughly in the shape of a person.
 Based on medical records, it is considered fair to suggest that it fits the size and shape of the missing man.

-In his glove compartment was a single piece of paper, all other items including expected items like a registry and owners manual could not be located and are assumed to have been removed by the owner at some point as there are no traces of fingerprints outside of his own.
+In his glove compartment was a single piece of paper, all other items including expected items like a registry and owners manual could not be located and are assumed to have been removed by the owner at some point, as there are no traces of fingerprints outside of his own.

 On the paper was this account, though the clarity of the work and the details make its authenticity suspect.

-“I am leaving the stack of photographs where I had found them, sitting on the passenger seat.
+“I am leaving the stack of photographs where I found them, sitting on the passenger seat.
 I have already spent too long looking for clues for where I am and where I was supposed to be going.
-I opened my car door to get a better view of the the dark outside of my car.
+I opened my car door to get a better view of the dark outside of my car.

 It was dark, but I could feel a wetness on the edges of my car door.
 I used my phone for the light.